cloud-gov/cg-dashboard/CONTRIBUTING.md

     return Promise.resolve(spaces);
   }
   ```
-- There should not be more then one action with the same data.
+- There should not be more than one action with the same data.
 - Any XHR calls should happen within the fetch action creators which should return a promise of the request.
 - Any `fetch` action should call the appropriate `receive`/`success`/`error` action on the resolve of the fetch's promise.
   ```js